Ralph's personal site

 5 Practices and Observances

 In cosmotheist religions, rituals are about bringing someone to self-realization.
 For example, rituals like yoga, meditation, self-inquiry, stargazing to reflect on cosmic unity, and engaging in scientific inquiry to deepen understanding are all ways to help the individual realize their true nature as a manifestation of the divine.
+For a naturalistic cosmotheist, learning physics, biology, or astronomy isn’t just an academic exercise—it is a core practice.
+If we are the universe experiencing itself, then uncovering the laws of thermodynamics or decoding the genome is literally the cosmos discovering its own inner workings.
 The goal is to awaken the individual’s inner divinity and is aimed at helping the individual realize their true nature as the ultimate reality, fostering a sense of unity with the universe.